 Anyone with enough technical skill level can contribute.
 You don't have to work at the MariaDB Foundation, MariaDB Corporation, or at any other Foundation member company to be able to participate or commit code!

 There have been some questions if MariaDB is a company or a community open source project.
 MariaDB is a community open source project because:

 - It's driven by a non profit foundation.

 - All code in MariaDB is open source.
 The MariaDB Foundation does not and does not intend to release any closed source modules to MariaDB.
 The same goes for companies which are members of the Foundation.

-- Anyone can contribute articles to the MariaDB Knowledge Base with very few restrictions.
+- Anyone can contribute articles or make changes to the MariaDB Knowledge Base.